 A little stickier is the Batalla del Vino in Haro, La Rioja each June 29, where the locals fight each other with wine.
 It's OK, they make lots of it in La Rioja, Spain's most important wine region, so there's plenty to spare.

 If water, wine, and tomatoes aren't gross enough for you, how about ant throwing?
 This is what the inhabitants of Laza, Galicia do at Carnival time each year.
 Even worse is the Battle of the Dead Rat, in the Valencian town of El Puig during the fiesta of San Pedro Nolasco.
-If you don't believe it, read this article about it.

-Meanwhile, the Cascamorras in Baza and Gaudix, Granada, (September 6 and 9) just seems like an excuse to pick on someone, in my opinion.
+Meanwhile, the Cascamorras in Baza and Gaudix, Granada, (Sept.
+6 and 9) just seems like an excuse to pick on someone, in my opinion.
 An old battle between the two towns is re-enacted, where an inhabitant of Gaudix is sent to Baza to steal the image of the Virgen de la Piedad, is pelted with tar and paint and inevitably fails in his quest.
 He then returns to Gaudix, where he is pelted again for having failed.
 And this happens every year.
-You'd think they poor guy would have learned by now, wouldn't you?
+You'd think the poor guy would have learned by now, wouldn't you?

 Finally, the Lou Reed-loving Valencians viciously try to hit you with flowers in the Batallas de los Flores (Battle of Flowers).

 Got a newborn baby?
 Want to keep them safe from evil spirits?
 Do what they do at the El Colacho festival in Castillo de Murcia, near Burgos, and lie them on the ground and have grown men dressed as devils jump over them.
 Never mind protection from evil spirits, we'd just like to know who is protecting the babies from the grown men dressed as devils that are jumping over them...